Where to Find the Best Seafood Restaurants Around Boston Right Now

 304 Stuart St., Boston, 617-917-5193, mooncusserfishhouse.com.

 We think the ocean king himself would endorse this North End favorite.
 Granted, he could probably skip the lines that form for the famous lobster roll, served covered in hot butter or tossed in cold mayo.
-But it’s still worth queuing up to get inside the relatively snug spot, where daily specials justify return visits: Spend Tuesdays with sea urchin bucatini, or wrap up your workweek with Friday’s squid ink risotto.
+But it’s still worth waiting to get inside the relatively snug spot, where daily specials justify return visits: Spend Tuesdays with sea urchin bucatini, or wrap up your workweek with Friday’s squid ink risotto.

 63 Salem St., Boston, 617-742-3474, neptuneoyster.com.